SD › Best Time to Visit France

 - Bastille Day – This national holiday held annually on July 14 is celebrated throughout France, and includes a military parade down the Champs Elysees and fireworks displays.
 Local firemen also host street dances at many of the fire stations.
 On the eve of Bastille Day, a massive dance party is hosted over the Place de la Bastille in Paris as well.

-- Carcassonne Festival – The highlight event of the summer in the South of France, the Carcassonne Festival is held throughout July and includes nearly 100 concerts and shows from circus and theatre to jazz, classic, opera and dance.
+- Carcassonne Festival – The highlight event of the summer in the South of France, the Carcassonne Festival is held throughout July and includes nearly 100 concerts and shows from circus and theatre to jazz, classical, opera and dance.

 France in August